Twist and Pulse: Charity work

 In December 2010, BBC NI invited Twist and Pulse to perform live on Children in Need 2010 in front of a large crowd at the Odyssey.

 In June 2011, they performed at many schools in England to promote their new single "Jump".
 They helped the charity Fairbridge to raise money with two flash mobs at St Katharine Docks and Marble Arch.

 They also performed at Bluewater Shopping Centre as part of the Children in Need event.

 In the week of the live finals, they appeared as contestants on Who Wants to Be a Millionaire?, where they won £5,000 for the Danceaid charity.

 Twist and Pulse are also ambassadors with the Diana Award youth charity.

 Guinness World Record

 Twist and Pulse earned a Guinness World Record for the most synchronised moves done in 30 seconds, with 130 moves.

 Recording career

-Having spent a year writing and producing their own records, the duo released their first single, "Jump", on 3 July 2011.
+Having spent a year with a well known producer who wrote and produced their records, the duo released their first single, "Jump", on 3 July 2011.